Gidget Gein: Career

 After being fired from Marilyn Manson, he formed a group called Gidget Gein and the Dali Gaggers.
 The group featured vocalist Anthony Taboada, a.k.a.
 Alistarr Liddell, and guitarist Al B. Romano which highlighted displays of degenerate art, ideas, and post-punk styled songwriting.
 The group released the album Just AdNauseam in 1998.
 Before the release of the Dali Gaggers' second album, Confessions of a Spooky Kid in 1999, Gein relapsed and began shooting heroin.
 He headed back to Florida to kick his drug addiction and began work for the south Florida medical examiner as a "bag boy", spending years retrieving and cleaning up after the deceased.
 His macabre experiences at the coroner's office have been documented in various international magazines and spurred a script and early production of a motion picture entitled Bag Boy which never saw a release.

 During the production of Marilyn Manson's The Golden Age of Grotesque album in 2003, Gein and Manson reunited to collaborate in a music video independently produced for the song "Saint" (stylized as "(s)AINT").
-Directed by Asia Argento and containing scenes of violence, nudity, masturbation, drug-use and self-mutilation, Interscope considered it "too graphic" and refused to be associated with the project, although it was later included on international editions of the Lest We Forget: The Best Of bonus DVD.
+Directed by Asia Argento and containing scenes of violence, nudity, masturbation, drug-use and self-mutilation, Interscope considered it "too graphic" and refused to be associated with the project, although it was later included on international editions of the Lest We Forget: The Best Of bonus DVD; some countries blurred scenes out to include whilst others like the United Kingdom included the fully unedited version.
 NME referred to the video as "one of the most explicit music videos ever made", and both Time and SF Weekly included it on their respective lists of the 'Most Controversial Music Videos'.

 Gein returned to Los Angeles in 2004.
 During the final few years of his life, he was very active in various film, art and musical projects.
 He acted in several independent films including The Three Trials, The Devil's Muse and others.
-During this final period, he was at the forefront of the "UnPop and "GaGa" style art and fashion movements.
+During this final period, he was at the forefront of the "UnPop" and "GaGa" style art and fashion movements.
 His mixed media art was typically billed under his trademark GOLLYWOOD brand and featured various themes of blaxploitation, transgender people, and grotesque depictions of pop culture icons.
 Examples of his art can still be found at the Hyaena Art Gallery in Burbank, Ca.

 Death

-On October 8, 2008, Stewart died of a suspected drug overdose at his home in Burbank, California.
-His body was discovered on October 9.
-Shortly before his death, Gein had completed another stint in rehab and was reportedly recording an album with record producer Dave Jerden.
-He had been contracted to publish his art in a show scheduled for February 2009.
+On October 8, 2008, Stewart died of a suspected suicide at the apartment he shared with his roommate Shaun Ros, bassist for the Los Angeles punk band Excel Downtown, Los Angeles, California.
+His body was discovered on October 9, 2008.
+Shortly before his death, Gein had completed his third attempt at getting sober from a lifelong heroin addiction reportedly recording an album with record producer Dave Jerden.